toaster-kelly/template-app-simple/README.md

 ##Features to add:
 - Improve build system to output minified `/dist` folder as a sibling to the main `app` folder.
 - Add wepback Dashboard! https://github.com/FormidableLabs/webpack-dashboard
+- Replace jQuery for Zepto, add easy way to exclude altogether if not required